The Complete Guide on How to Make Your Own Vape Juice

 PG and VG are the diluents within the e-liquid that make up the majority of the mixture.
 They provide different properties to the vape liquid that combined deliver the desired vaping experience depending on the PG/VG ratio.
 Propylene glycol (PG) carries the flavour and throat hit to provide the sensation of smoking.
 Vegetable glycerine (VG) is a thicker substance which is designed to create vapour when heated, producing larger clouds the higher the VG content.

 Technically this ingredient is optional as some vapers don’t want to taste anything, they just require the nicotine from vaping.
 Most vapers prefer e-liquid with flavours and when making your own juice there is an endless possibility of combinations to make a bespoke flavour to suite you.
+For inspiration check out the Best Dessert E-Liquids for 2021.

 This is also optional as many vapers over time lower their nicotine requirements and continue to vape to get the sensation of smoking without using cigarettes.
 When making DIY e-liquid with nicotine the strength can be customised to suit any requirement.